ChristopheMineau/DigitalFingerJointJig/README.md

 I am thinking now that I should have gone the magnetic/hall effect sensor way ...

 # Known issues
-In the shop environment (proximity of the table saw motor), I have some time to time some erratic behaviors, thought this is quite rare.
+In the shop environment (proximity of the table saw motor), I have from time to time some erratic behaviors, thought this is quite rare.

 # TODO
 Redo the rotary sensor using hall effect sensors.

+# ReUse
+Feel free to re-use and send me a feed back in case of success :)